InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

         - What are the process steps that govern contributions?
         - Is there a code of conduct or other guidelines to how the community operates?
+    - Make it easy to run and test the SW locally
 - As a TC, I have to make sure there is someone in the community who is available to answer questions of users and potential contributors.
 - Actively publishing a list of "Newbie Tasks" to actively solicit contributions,